 - 6 oz.
 (170 g) canned tuna packed in water, drained and flaked

 - 1/3 cup red onion, finely diced

 - 2 hard-boiled eggs, chopped (optional)

 - 1 1/2 cups mayonnaise or salad dressing, *see Note 1

 - Salt and pepper, to taste

-- While pasta is cooking, prepare the celery and red onion.
+- While pasta is cooking, prepare the celery, red onion and hard-boiled eggs, if using.
 Mix the dressing by combining all the dressing ingredients and mixing well.

 - Place the rinsed, cooled pasta into a large bowl.
 Add the tuna, celery, red onion, eggs and dressing and stir well to combine.
 Cover bowl with plastic wrap and refrigerate at least 2 hours before eating. *Taste before serving and season with additional salt and pepper, to taste.

 - Refrigerate well-covered.
 Will keep 3-4 days in the fridge.
 If salad thickens as it sits, add a splash of milk to the bowl and stir in to loosen.

 - I actually prefer jarred salad dressing (aka Miracle Whip) with this salad, as I love the tangy flavour and lighter taste.
 You can use any mayonnaise or salad dressing you prefer here.

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!